Richard Louv: Awards

+In May 2026, the Outdoor Recreation Roundtable in Washington, D.C., at its inaugural two-day national executive forum on health and outdoor recreation, awarded Louv its Lifetime Achievement Award.

 In 2008, the National Audubon Society awarded Louv its highest honor, the Audubon Medal.
 He was the 2007 recipient of Clemson University's Cox Award for "sustained achievement in public service.".
 In 2008, he received the Paul K. Petzoldt Award from the Wilderness Education Association.
 The U.S. Department of the Interior, and associations such as the Sierra Club, The Trust for Public Land, and The Nature Conservancy, have cited Louv's book.